SavourySnaX/NextRemoteMonitor/README.md

 # NextRemoteMonitor
 A remote monitor for working with the Spectrum Next via the ESP 8266 wifi module.

+The code is fixed to connect to a specific ip and port in both the PCHost and the SpectrumHost, you will need to replace the IP's and ports if they are not suitable for your environment.
+Search for '192.168.5.2' and '9999'.

 # Quick Guide (or how i`m currently developing this)

 Assumes you have a spectrum next (currently using a 2A dev board) and an ESP Wifi module plugged in